MaterializeInc/materialize/www/util/rr-diagram-gen/README.md

 ## Details

-- To avoid regenerating diagrams that haven't changed, we store a hash of the `BNF` files at `./bnfmd5.json` and check them at runtime; if they're the same, we skip generating the diagram.
+- To avoid regenerating diagrams that haven't changed, we store a hash of the `BNF` files in the `HTML` file they generate in the `data-bnfhash` attribute.
+  Whenever `rr-diagram-gen` is run, we check to see if the `BNF` file has been updated by checking that hash.